JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 You can also launch your Oculus games from the Steam menu like any other game.

 ---

+#### Setup Index Controllers for Stormland in SteamVR

+We still need to set up the controllers.
+Ths steps below will fix issues with the A Buttons (Menu/Jump), Trackpads and Grip Sensitivity.
+These changes will make Stormland with Index Controllers much more enjoyable.

 ### How to Fix the A Buttons and Trackpads for Stormland - Valve Index (Knuckles) Controllers: